benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 ## Steps

+2023-03-24 - Please volunteer by following the steps in [Volunteer](https://github.com/benjaminchodroff/ConsensusLayerWithdrawalProtection#volunteer).
+All new validator submissions are closed via CLWP GitHub and Kleros.

 2023-02-27 - We will close community CLWP submissions via GitHub after 2/28.
 If you require to use CLWP for either contesting an existing OR submitting a new validator index, please submit it via Kleros Curate which requires staking 0.474 ETH/validator for one week (refunded if valid), and pay the ETH mainnet gas costs (about ~$5 USD/validator): https://curate.kleros.io/tcr/1/0x479083b5343aB89bb39608e3176D750c8A6957B5.